MusicDin/kubitect/docs/examples/lb-and-ingress-controller.md

 [Kubernetes nginx ingress controller](https://github.com/kubernetes/ingress-nginx) is used in this example.

 **IMPORTANT:** This example shows neither best practices nor secure configuration!
-It's meant to be simplistic and straightforward.
+It's meant to be simple and straightforward.

 ## Configuring load balancer